jeremydaly/lambda-api/README.md

 ## Recent Updates
 For detailed release notes see [Releases](https://github.com/jeremydaly/lambda-api/releases).

-### v0.7: Restrict middleware execution to a certain paths
+### v0.7: Restrict middleware execution to certain paths
 Middleware now supports an optional path parameter that supports multiple paths, wildcards, and parameter matching to better control middleware execution.
 See [middleware](#middleware) for more information.

 ### v0.6: Support for both `callback-style` and `async-await`